Improving governance outcomes through AI documentation: Bridging theory and practice: Directions for future research

 Given that organizations have unique requirements and operate in vastly different contexts, there is no one-size-fits-all approach to documentation or a universal set of information that applies to all datasets, models, or systems.
-However, our analysis of proposed frameworks and empirical findings suggests several considerations that organizations should take into account when designing and implementing their documentation strategies.
-Each of these recommendations could be further strengthened by novel empirical research about how organizations can maximize the benefits of implementing the recommendations in applied contexts.

-\textbf{Identify critical stakeholders and their documentation needs.} When developing AI documentation strategies, organizations should begin by identifying the stakeholders who will frequently and significantly interact with both the documentation processes and artifacts.
-It’s important to consider not only the needs of those who will consume the documentation but also the expertise and capacity of those responsible for producing it.
-If the documentation is designed to be highly informative for downstream users but is impractical for upstream practitioners to produce, the approach is likely to fail in practice.
-In such cases, organizations may need to expand their documentation teams to ensure they can meet the needs of consumers effectively.
-Also, organizations should take into account the technical and non-technical backgrounds of their stakeholders to strike a balance between providing the necessary level of detail and maintaining accessibility.

-\textbf{Evaluate operational resources and constraints and incentivize the production of robust documentation within that context.} A realistic assessment of available resources—such as time, personnel, and expertise—is crucial for supporting effective documentation.
-Overly ambitious documentation efforts without adequate resources can lead to failures, such as incomplete or inaccurate documentation.
-It is often better to produce concise, high-quality documentation than to attempt a comprehensive approach that falls short.
-Organizations should ensure that practitioners understand their documentation responsibilities and that incentives are in place to promote thorough and accurate documentation practices.
+Our analysis of proposed frameworks and empirical findings suggests several potential pathways organizations could explore to develop documentation practices tailored to their specific needs and constraints.
+Further design and empirical research in key areas could address the limitations of our study or expand into other promising directions.
+Such work could provide organizations across varying maturity levels and domains with more specific, actionable guidance for designing documentation processes that strengthen their AI governance.

+\textbf{Leveraging empirical evidence and feedback for continuous improvement.} Our sample of publications contained significantly higher number of proposed documentation frameworks compared to empirical evaluations of their effectiveness, highlighting gaps in understanding how theoretical approaches to documentation can be translated into practical, impactful practices within specific organizational contexts.
+Notably, most empirical findings on documentation were cross-sectional, offering limited insight into how iterative evaluation and refinement could enhance documentation practices over time within AI organizations.